AdobeDocs/campaign-web.en/help/adoption/get-started/overview.md

 * **Performance**

 Adobe Campaign v8 takes advantage of advanced cloud-scale database technologies, resulting in significantly improved performance and efficiency.
-It introduces the concept of Full Federated Data Access (FFDA), where all data is now securely stored on the Cloud Database.

 This redesigned architecture offers several key benefits :

-* *Increased Storage*: Adobe Campaign v8 provides up to **6TB** in total database storage across production and staging instances, accomodating the needs of large-scale enterprises and complex campaign strategies
-* *Enhanced Speed and Scale* : The system now supports a substantial increase in processing capabilities, with batch processing throughput reaching up to **15 million operations per hour** and transactional throughput of up to **180.000 operations per hour**.
+* *Scale* : The system now supports a substantial increase in processing capabilities, with batch processing throughput reaching up to **20 million operations per hour**.
+With this new architecture, even higher profiles can be managed with predictable performance.
-* *Snowflake via FDA* : Integration with Snowflake through Federated Data Access enables the offloading of high-volume data, optimizing performance and resource utilization.
-This results, with increased storage capacity, in faster segmentations, queries, reports and deliveries, allowing timely execution of marketing strategies.
+* *Speed* : The system has been improved for any marketing activity : segmentation, delivery preparation, or throughput for transactional messages which is now **1 million per hour**.
+* The fully managed cloud provides user with :
+  * Real time data exploration: Instantly access and analyze data for quick insights and more informed decision-making.
+  * Rapid audience building: Easily create targeted audiences within minutes for more efficient campaign segmentation.

-Overall, Adobe Campaign v8's robust architecture provides a powerful foundation for managing extensive and complex marketing campaigns with enhanced speed, storage, and efficiency.
+Overall, Adobe Campaign v8's robust architecture provides a powerful foundation for managing extensive and complex marketing campaigns with enhanced speed and efficiency.

 ### New features on Adobe Campaign v8